RaulMerelli/PortableWinForms/README.md

 - MouseUp (Button, TextBox, Label, CheckBox, RadioButton, GroupBox)
 - MouseMove (Button, TextBox, Label, CheckBox, RadioButton, GroupBox)

-An example is provided (Form1), showcasing what this project is currently able to do.
+An example is provided (Form1 + Form2), showcasing what this project is currently able to do.

 Windows management is provided by the great JavaScript library jsPanel, with some minor custom edits to better fit the project.
-Dialog icons are from KDE/oxygen-icons
+Dialog icons are from KDE/oxygen-icons.
+Most of the source code comes from referencesource.microsoft.com, edited to avoid calls to GDI+ and all other native Windows DLLs and redirecting instead to the browser instance.

 It works also on Xbox (tested Xbox Series S), but there are some more issues than running it on Windows:
 - Cursors